intel-retail/loss-prevention/README.md

   ```
 ## 🛠️ TroubleShooting

-+ If results are empty, check Docker logs for errors:
++ If results folder is empty, check Docker logs for errors:
     + List the docker containers
       ```sh
         docker ps -a